 Since restaurants measure their profit according to the number of customers served, it is vital to provide maximum seating in the restaurant as possible.
 At the same time, it should appear expansive and elegant to appeal to the customer as well.

 With everything about visual presentation these days, the restaurant sign also needs to be carefully researched before being finalized.
 Choose a sign that represents which style of restaurant you plan on opening up.
 This gives your customer an idea as to what to expect before they walk in through the doors.

 · Trained Staff

 Customers often opt for to dine out for a pleasurable experience.
-This experience is further heightened by service by well trained professional staff.
+This experience is further heightened by service by well trained professional staff, they must know the difference between an induction hob and a gas range.
 Memorable wait staff is often an additional feature of a successful restaurant anywhere in the world.

 Successful restaurants are often placed near high foot traffic areas along with ample car parking space.
 This makes the restaurant more appealing to the customers.
 This makes the whole dining out experience more pleasurable and comfortable for your customers.

 Every restaurant learns to survive depending on how good their customer retention is.
 According to the age old saying, it is more expensive to find new customers than retaining the old ones.
 In order to retain customers, restaurants need to follow a few tips which have been mentioned below:

 The customer needs to be pleased with the service you provide.
 This can be achieved at a restaurant via excellent food, lovely ambience and professional wait staff.
 The restaurant also needs to keep a check on their prices.
 If a customer feels that they are being overcharged for the services provided, there is a lower chance of them returning to the restaurant.